peterwanghao/java-samples/README.md

 # java-samples
-This repo contains sample source code for Java
+This repo contains sample source code for Java.